How to Switch from GA4 to Clickport Analytics

 Real-time view

-GA4 has a real-time report that shows the last 30 minutes of activity.
-Clickport's works the same way: a 30-minute rolling window with auto-refresh every 30 seconds.
-The difference is that Clickport's real-time data is filterable.
-Click any source, page, or country in real time and the rest of the dashboard updates.
-Learn more about how Clickport works.
+GA4 has a real-time report covering the last 30 minutes.
+Clickport's works the same: a 30-minute rolling window, refreshing every 30 seconds.
+The difference is you can filter it.
+Click any source, page, or country in real time and the rest of the dashboard moves with you.
+There's more on how Clickport works if you want it.

 PDF and CSV reports

-GA4 doesn't have built-in PDF export.
-To share a report with a client, you need Looker Studio or a screenshot.
-Clickport generates a 3-page PDF report with one click: KPI summary, traffic trends, top sources, top pages, and geographic breakdown.
-There's also a CSV export that downloads a ZIP file with 10+ CSV files covering every panel.
-If you manage client sites, the 60-second client report guide shows how to use this in practice.
+GA4 has a basic PDF export under Share > Download File, but it only gives you whatever report you happen to be on, with no branding and no say over the layout.
+Clickport builds a 3-page PDF report in one click: KPI summary, traffic trends, top sources, top pages, and geography.
+There's a CSV export too, a ZIP with 10+ CSV files, one for every panel.
+If you run sites for clients, the 60-second client report guide shows the workflow.

 Annotations

-You can add annotations to any date on the Clickport dashboard to mark events like launches, campaigns, or site changes.
-GA4 removed annotations when they sunset Universal Analytics and never brought them back (it's been three years).
+You can pin an annotation to any date on the Clickport dashboard to mark a launch, a campaign, or a site change.
+GA4 dropped annotations when it sunset Universal Analytics and didn't bring them back until March 2025, nearly two years later.

 Running both tools side by side

-Don't remove GA4 on day one.
-Run both scripts in parallel for 2-4 weeks.
-Here's what to look at:
+Don't rip out GA4 on day one.
+Run both scripts in parallel for 2 to 4 weeks first.
+It's the only honest way to trust the new numbers.
+Here's what to look at.

 What to compare

-- Top pages: The ranking should be roughly the same.
-If a page is #1 in GA4, it should be near the top in Clickport too.
+- Top pages: The order should be about the same.
+A page that's #1 in GA4 should sit near the top in Clickport too.

 What not to compare

-- Bounce rate: The definitions are different.
-Don't expect these to match.
-Read what is bounce rate for the full breakdown.
+- Bounce rate: The two define it differently, so they won't match.
+Don't expect them to.
+What is bounce rate has the full breakdown.

 - Returning visitors: GA4 tracks these with cookies.
-Clickport doesn't.
-This metric won't exist in Clickport.
+Clickport has no cookies, so it has no such metric.
+It won't be there to compare.

 - Engagement time: Both measure it differently.
-Compare trends, not absolute numbers.
+Watch the trend, not the absolute number.

 When to feel confident

-- Clickport captures equal or more traffic than GA4
+- Clickport captures as much traffic as GA4, or more

 - Your top pages and sources show the same patterns

-- Your goals trigger correctly (test each one)
+- Your goals fire correctly (test every one)

-- Your team can find everything they need on the dashboard
+- Your team can find what they need on the dashboard

 Removing GA4 and updating your privacy policy